moule-group/DCS-Flow/README.md

 cd TTF-TCNQ
 cnss workflow --get-params
 ```
-In the workflow parameters, edit the calculator to chimes. [e] edit to actual values
+In the workflow parameters, edit the calculator to chimes.

 ```
 {